-Children in relatively well-off households have better access to sanitation than poorer children.
-Amongst the richest 20% of households, 97% of children have adequate sanitation, while only 65% of children in the poorest 20% of households have this level of service.
+Children in relatively well-off households have better levels of access to sanitation than poorer children.
+Amongst the richest 20% of households, 97% of children have adequate sanitation, while only 60% of children in the poorest 20% of households have this level of service.

 Due to the different distributions of children and adults across the country, adults are more likely than children to have access to sanitation.
-However, there are no significant age differences in levels of access to adequate sanitation within the child population.
+However, there are no significant age differences in levels of access to adequate sanitation within the child population, or amongst older youth age groups.